mjvar/intro-to-interactive-media/midtermProject/README.md

 # Midterm Project - Bullet Time

-Inspired by the first-person shooter [Superhot](https://www.google.com/search?q=superhot&oq=superhot&aqs=chrome..69i57.794j0j1&sourceid=chrome&ie=UTF-8), I want to make a side-scrolling shooter where the player can slow down time to dodge bullets and precisely control their character.
+Inspired by the first-person shooter [Superhot](https://www.google.com/search?q=superhot&oq=superhot&aqs=chrome..69i57.794j0j1&sourceid=chrome&ie=UTF-8), I want to make a side-scrolling bullet hell game where the player can slow down time to dodge bullets and precisely control their character.
 One of the main features I want to implement is a catchy, high-octane original soundtrack that also slows down when the player slows time.

 Journal of progress: